-Many places do a phone intake.
-If there is a waiting room, be sure social distancing policies are in place.
+Many places do a phone intake, but if there is a waiting room, be sure social distancing policies are in place.

 How are you preventing the spread of COVID-19?
 What procedures are in place for sanitizing facilities?

-Hopefully, staff has been trained and there is frequent cleaning of surfaces such as doorknobs, desks, kitchen tables, stairwell handles, elevator buttons, etc. Everyone should wash hands with soap and water often, and facilities need to make hand sanitizer widely available.
-(Note: Hand sanitizers contain alcohol so many facilities haven’t allowed it in the past.
-Under these circumstances, it should be made available).
+Hopefully, staff has been trained and there is frequent disinfection of surfaces such as doorknobs, desks, kitchen tables, stairwell handles, elevator buttons, etc. Everyone should wash hands with soap and water often, and facilities need to make hand sanitizer widely available.
+(Note: Hand sanitizers contain alcohol so many facilities haven’t allowed it in the past, but under these circumstances, it should be made available).